CassFaith13/CassFaith13/README.md

 - 👋 Hi, I’m Cassandra.
 -
-- 👀 I’m interested in XR, machine learning and using coding to help make technology more accessible and inclusive for everyone.
--
+- 👀 I'm currenty looking for an entry level position in Software Development.
 - 🌱 I’m currently learning Python!
 -
 - 💞️ I’m looking to collaborate on passion projects.
+I have long term goals in XR, machine learning and using coding to help make technology more accessible and inclusive for everyone.
+-
 -
 - 📫 How to reach me: https://www.linkedin.com/in/cassandrafaith13/!